Photonic quantum metrology with variational quantum optical non-linearities: Properties of the Output States of the VQA

 We start from the density matrix describing the two photonic modes of our system $\rho_{\rm phot}$.
 In the case of the emitters ansatz, such density matrix can be obtained by tracing out the emitters degrees of freedom, i.e. $\rho_{\rm phot} = \mathrm{Tr}_{\rm emit}\{\rho\}$, where $\rho$ is the density matrix describing the total system of photons and emitters.
 At this point, and without loss of generality, we can trace out the second photonic mode, obtaining $\rho_1 = \mathrm{Tr}_2 \{\rho_{\rm phot}\}$.
 The entropy of entanglement is given by~\cite{Eisert2010}

 or equivalently by

 where $\{\lambda_i\}$ is the set of $M$ eigenvalues of $\rho_1$ and the sum above runs from $i=1$ to $i=M$.

-The results obtained with the states generated by the emitters and the Kerr ansätze are shown in Fig.~\ref{fig:entropy}a (again, taking such states after they have gone through the first 50/50 beamsplitter of the MZI).
-These are benchmarked against the values of the entropy of entanglement for TFS (which are separable and thus gives $S(\rho_1)=0$), a NOON state (in which only two states are entangled, and thus $S(\rho_1)=\log_2(2)=1$), TFS going through a symmetric (50/50) beamsplitter (for which all possible combinations featuring an even number of photons are entangled), and the maximum possible value $S(\rho_1)=\log_2(N+1)$ for $N+1$ available quantum states.
+The results obtained with the states generated by the emitters and the Kerr ansätze are shown in Fig.~\ref{fig:entropy}(a) (again, taking such states after they have gone through the first 50/50 beamsplitter of the MZI).
+These are benchmarked against the values of the entropy of entanglement for TFS (which are separable and thus give $S(\rho_1)=0$), NOON states (in which only two states are entangled, and thus $S(\rho_1)=\log_2(2)=1$), TFS going through a symmetric (50/50) beamsplitter (for which all possible combinations featuring an even number of photons are entangled), and the maximum possible value $S(\rho_1)=\log_2(N+1)$ for $N+1$ available quantum states.
 As the mean number of photons $N$ increases, the values of $S(\rho_1)$ obtained with the two ansätze increase following a logarithmic law, surpassing the entropy of entanglement of NOON states as soon as for $N=4$, although their values lie below those obtained by TFS passing through a symmetric beamsplitter.
 This is telling us that both ansätze are generating entanglement between the two photonic modes.
-Therefore, tunneling between the two modes is a crucial resource for the ansätze, as was demonstrated by the optimal parameters of Fig.~\ref{fig:parameters}, showing that there is always at least a finite value of $\tilde{J}$ for some layer of the PQC.
+Therefore, tunneling between the two modes is a crucial resource for the ansätze.
 This also confirms that the optimal states of our formalism do not resemble TFS.

 A similar metric addressing the entanglement between the two photonic modes is the purity of the first photonic mode, i.e.,

 Since a pure state always satisfies $\mathcal{P}=1$, if there is no entanglement between the two photonic modes we should obtain $\mathcal{P}(\rho_1)=1$.
 On the contrary, this value will be lower than $1$ if entanglement is present.